bmeaut/ahk-github-automation/README.md

 This rule is ensured by registering such an attempt and adding a comment into the issue thread where the edit/delete took place.

 **Setup**: In order to enable this rule, the _Issue comments_ GitHub webhook trigger must be enabled and the `AHK_COMMENTEDITWARN_ENABLED` environment variable must be set to `1`.

-The message added to the affected issue can be specified as markdown text in environment variable `AHK_COMMENTEDITWARN_MESSAGE`.
+**Configuration** The message added to the affected issue can be specified as markdown text in environment variable `AHK_COMMENTEDITWARN_MESSAGE`.
+A list of exception usernames (GitHub login names) can be specified in environment variable `AHK_COMMENTEDITWARN_ALLOWEDUSERS`; these users can edit and delete comments and no warning message will be added upon their actions.
+The usernames must be separated by semicolon, e.g. `login1;mylogin`.